christianalfoni/reactx/docs/08_pattern_environment_dependencies.md

 # Pattern: Environment Dependencies

-Applications runs in an environment, typically the browser.
+Applications run in an environment, typically the browser.
 You might need to use certain APIs from the environment, for example `localStorage`.
-It also typically uses certain 3rd party libraries, for example you use `firebase` for persistence.
+The application also typically uses certain 3rd party libraries, for example you use `firebase` for persistence.
 Your application and its code does not really care about `localStorage` or `firebase`, it only cares about persistence.

 Creating an environment interface for your application is a pattern that can clean up your implementation by removing terminology and abstractions that is unrelated to the application itself (like `localStorage` or `firebase`).
 Additionally you will often avoid adding explicit types in your application code.